What is Career Planning?

 Measuring HR Effectiveness

-Finally, HRM uses metrics drawn from career-planning programs, such as promotion rates, internal hire ratios, training completion rates, and employee satisfaction scores, to assess the impact of its talent-development efforts.
+Finally, HRM uses metrics from career-planning programs, including promotion rates, internal-hire ratios, training completion rates, and employee satisfaction scores, to evaluate the impact of its talent development efforts.
 These insights inform continuous improvements to both the career-planning process and broader HR strategies.

 How to Develop a Career Planning Process?